MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ad-selection-api.md

 The Ad Selection API provides user-relevant ads on your site without using third-party cookies.
 See [Ad Selection Overview](https://github.com/WICG/privacy-preserving-ads/blob/main/Ad%20Selection%20Overview.md) in the "WICG / privacy-preserving-ads" repo.

 The Ad Selection API can be used by:
-* **Sellers** – Supply-side platforms (SSPs), who can use the API to provide higher-quality ads for their publishers.
+* **Sellers** running a supply-side platform (SSP), who can use the API to provide higher-quality ads for their publishers.
-* **Buyers** – Demand-side platforms (DSPs), who can use the API to improve the effectiveness of advertising campaigns.
+* **Buyers** running a demand-side platform (DSP), who can use the API to improve the effectiveness of advertising campaigns.

 To get started using the Ad Selection API and test out the end-to-end flow, sign up for the limited Preview of the Ad Selection API.

-Sellers (SSPs) and buyers (DSPs) can use this guide to:
+As a seller operating a supply-side platform or a buyer operating a demand-side platform, use this guide to:
 * Test the Ad Selection API on your site.
 * Sign-up for the Ad Selection API limited preview.
 * Register for the Origin Trial.
 * Complete API attestation.
-* See the Ad Selection API, its usage, and deploy to Azure.
+* See the Ad Selection API and its usage, and deploy your services to Azure.
 * Set up an evaluation environment with a supported cloud provider.
 * Prepare all needed UDF functions and be able to work with Edge Web API.